glgoose/glgoose.github.io/nutcrackers/guard-clause.md

 ## Scenario breakdown

-What questions are holding me back?
+What questions are holding me back from writing something publicly?

 * What if I look at back and cringe at my past self for what I wrote?
 * What if I'm not 100% sure about something I'm writing i.e. don't feel completely confident about the subject?
 * What if I know that what I wrote isn't yet at its highest standard and I would already like to get my ideas out there?

 > One common reason **we tell ourselves no** is because we don't think we're ready yet.
 “I'm not experienced enough.”
 Or, “I need to learn more.”
 Or, “I need to figure out a better plan first.”
-> We do this because we want to succeed right from the beginning.
+> We do this because **we want to succeed right from the beginning**.
 >
 > — James Clear in [It’s Not Your Job to Tell Yourself “No”](https://jamesclear.com/your-job)